ANSWER: What is an incident response plan.

-The 2022 Verizon Data Breach Investigations Report (DBIR) indicates that there were 1,241 cybersecurity incidents in educational services in the year reported, over 30% of them ransomware attacks.
-According to the most recent tracking on Statista, there were 35 publicized ransomware attacks in the higher education sector in 2021 worldwide, second only to the Government sector.
+The Verizon® 2022 Data Breach Investigations Report (DBIR) indicates that there were 1,241 cybersecurity incidents in educational services in the year reported, over 30% of them ransomware attacks.
+According to the most recent tracking on Statista, there were 35 publicized ransomware attacks in the higher ed sector in 2021 worldwide, second only to the government sector.

 Think about it: Many higher ed institutions are like mini cities, and some of them are not so mini.
-They have stores, restaurants, healthcare facilities, financial services, gyms, performance centers and housing.
-They have many different types of people—students, educators, administrators, staff, industry professionals, medical professionals and more—representing a gold mine of potentially valuable personally identifiable information (PII) and protected health information (PHI) records or exploitation paths.
+They have stores, restaurants, healthcare facilities, financial services, gyms, performance centers, and housing.
+They have many different types of people — students, educators, administrators, staff, industry professionals, medical professionals and more — representing a gold mine of potentially valuable personally identifiable information and protected health information records or exploitation paths.
 And the cherry on top?
 Intellectual property.
 Many colleges and universities engage in research, both with other higher ed institutions and with industry, that often results in innovations worth millions or billions of dollars.

 But it’s not just all of these treasures that entice cybercriminals; it’s the fact that these treasures are almost always inadequately protected.
-Security technology budget and staffing challenges, thousands of disparate and insecure devices on a university’s systems and networks, no centralized IT, insufficient security awareness… all of these things combine to make higher education institutions especially vulnerable to cyberattack.
+Security technology budget and staffing challenges, thousands of disparate and insecure devices on a university’s systems and networks, no centralized IT, insufficient security awareness … all of these things combine to make higher ed institutions especially vulnerable to cyberattack.

-If you’re a higher ed IT or security professional, maybe you’re rolling your eyes by now thinking to yourself, “Ok, ok, we’re in the thick of it and we know the challenges – what can we do about it?”
+If you’re a higher ed IT or security professional, maybe you’re rolling your eyes by now thinking to yourself, “OK, OK, we’re in the thick of it and we know the challenges, but what can we do about it?”

 What does zero trust have to do with managed detection and response (MDR), the business Pondurance is in?
 Honestly, the concept of zero trust is associated more closely with access control and authentication.
 But in the college and university setting especially, both zero trust and MDR are very important foundational elements for your cybersecurity program.

-Colleges and universities have long been committed to open access to information and collaboration, so changing some of the rules related to who has access to what in order to apply the principles of zero trust might create a bit of a culture clash.
+Colleges and universities have long been committed to open access to information and collaboration, so changing some of the rules related to those who have access to what in order to apply the principles of zero trust might create a bit of a culture clash.